top of page

 Built in 1887, Rokach House at 36 Shimon Rokah St. was the home of one of the orginal founders of Neve Tzedek, Shimon Rokach.
 Its design reflects the Art Nouveau architectural style popular in this period.
 It has a large copper dome.
 His grandchildren have made the home into a museum dedicated to his life and work and the history of the beginnings of this community.
 Group tours can be pre-arranged through this website.

 This is the original home of Nahum Gutman.
-If you are a visitor or recent immigrant to this country, there is a good chance that you have never heard of this artist, but he was an important figure at this time and place.
+If you are a visitor or recent immigrant to this country, there is a good chance that you have never heard of this artist, but he was an important figure at this time.
 His artwork is displayed in a number of prominent places in Tel Aviv.

 In one section of the museum is a display of his paintings and in another his sculpture.
 On another floor is the exhibit Wormhole, an attractive exhibit which has nothing to do with this artist.
 Tickets for admission are purchased in the museum store.
 Admission is 30 NIS and for students and seniors 15 NIS.
 The museum is open Monday to Thursday 10.00 a.m. to 4.00 p.m., Friday 10.00 a.m. to 2.00 p.m., Saturday 10.00 a.m. to 3.00 p.m. and it is closed on Sunday.
 Their phone number is 03 516 1970.